- When do the residence halls open?

 A. There is eleven-and-a-half inches of clearance under all beds.
 If you are thinking about putting risers under the feet, check that they could accommodate the large legs - or wait until you get here and know what your bed looks like.

 The Brown Bookstore and other vendors sell bed risers that will elevate the bed frame about five or six inches while still providing a solid and safe footing on the floor (these commercial products are made of plastic and are less likely to scar the floor).

-A.You will need to bring sheets, pillowcases, blankets, a bedspread or comforter, and towels.
+A.You will need to bring sheets, pillowcases, blankets, pillow, a bedspread or comforter, and towels.
 Mattresses are "twin, extra-long" (36 by 80 inches, about 6 inches thick).
 Extra-long fitted sheets or twin flat sheets will accommodate the mattress, but regular twin fitted sheets often will not fit.
 You may also wish to bring a mattress cover or pad.

 Residence halls do get cold at night, particularly in early October before the heat is turned on.
 Many people use comforters instead of bedspreads for extra warmth.
 If you are having trouble finding twin, extra-long sheets, Brown Student Agencies sells linens and comforters of the appropriate size for our beds.

 A. Lofted bed frames may be permitted only if commercially-available products (e.g. a kit) are used.
 This means you may not build a loft yourself from scratch.

 Before putting a loft in your room, contact staff in the Office of Residential Life (401-863-3502) to discuss requirements and restrictions.
 The main requirements have to do with safety (e.g., material and method of construction) and fire prevention (i.e., treatment of construction materials with fire retardant) and interfering with fire and life safety equipment.

 Also, placing bed frames on top of dressers does not meet Rhode Island Fire Code and is not allowed.